fabianlindfors/reshape/README.md

 	type = "TEXT"

 	# Backfill from `users` table and copy `users.email` to `user_email` column
+	# This will perform an upsert based on the primary key to avoid duplicate rows
 	[actions.up]
 	table = "users"
 	values = { user_id = "id", user_email = "email" }